sahilmehta7/supplier-onboarding-simple/docs/dynamic-form-rendering-prd.md

 - Show/hide fields dynamically using React state
 - Maintain field values when hidden (don't clear data)
 - Re-validate visible fields when dependencies change

+### 4.4a Conditional Section Visibility

+**Section Visibility Rules:**
+- Sections support the same visibility rule schema as fields
+- `FormSection.visibility` JSON field stores conditional logic
+- Sections can depend on any field value in the form (not limited to fields within the section)
+- Supports AND/OR rule matching modes

+**Implementation:**
+- Evaluate section visibility rules on form data changes
+- Hidden sections are excluded from step indicator
+- Navigation automatically skips hidden sections (Next/Previous buttons)
+- Hidden sections metadata (`hiddenSections: string[]`) is tracked in `Application` record
+- If all sections are hidden, show user-friendly message and prevent submission
+- Section visibility is re-evaluated when dependency fields change

+**Example Use Case:**
+- "Tax Information" section only appears when `entity_type === 'vendor'`
+- "International Shipping" section appears when `shipping_countries` contains non-domestic values
+- Multiple sections can depend on the same field value

 ### 4.5 Draft Persistence